stevens68/twixtbot-ui/README.md

 ### Draw

-Drawn games are detected automatically, indicated by a pop-up message.
-As with
+Drawn games - which are rare in TwixT - are detected automatically.
+A pop-up indicates that the game is over.
+You still can undo and redo moves.
+For an example of a drawn game, see [drawngame.T1](games/drawngame.T1)
+>Note, that draws are not detected by the bot during MCTS, i.e. the bot does not know whether it has hit a drawn position while searching the tree.

 ## Evaluation